Indiana DUI Laws & Penalties

-If the prior conviction for dui occurred after five (5) years of the most recent dui arrest, the charge will be filed by the county prosecutor as a misdemeanor offense.
+If the prior conviction for dui occurred after seven (7) years of the most recent dui arrest, the charge will be filed by the county prosecutor as a misdemeanor offense.

 One must keep in mind that the prior dui offense relevant for charging purposes can be from any other state and is not dependent on a conviction from Indiana.

-Whether filed as a Felony or Misdemeanor the minimum punishment available to the sentencing judge is either five (5) days in jail or one hundred eighty (180 ) hours of community service.
+Whether filed as a Felony or Misdemeanor the minimum punishment available to the sentencing judge is either five (5) days in jail or two hundred forty (240) hours of community service.
 A maximum period of incarceration of up to one year in jail for a misdemeanor and up to two and one half years imprisonment for a level 6 felony may be imposed.

-For one charged with a Level 6 felony DUI with a prior felony conviction within five years, the minimum of six (6) months executed jail time enunciated by legal statute can nonetheless be reduced or “suspended” in certain cases.
+For one charged with a Level 6 felony DUI with a prior felony conviction within seven years, the minimum of six (6) months executed jail time enunciated by legal statute can nonetheless be reduced or “suspended” in certain cases.
 Alternatively, I am able to utilize my knowledge of certain legal statutes to either reduce these minimum executed terms of incarceration or convert required jail time to either home detention or work release in certain circumstances.
 Earned credit time is available toward any such sentence which will cut “executed” incarceration sentences in half for what is called “good time credit.”

-As to drivers license suspensions, one with a prior dui conviction within five (5) years faces a maximum court ordered suspension of up to two and a half years.
+As to drivers license suspensions, one with a prior dui conviction within seven (7) years faces a maximum court ordered suspension of up to two and a half years.
 Based upon recent legislative changes at present one with a prior conviction no matter how remote in time must be subject to a minimum one year license suspension with possibility of specialized driving privileges for limited court approved purposes.

 3rd Offense + DUI/OWI Penalties